Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ► Description:
   Displays current ship speed next to the inventory weight widget at the bottom left of the screen.
-  If the Alternate UI Layout is used, this widget is displayed at the bottom-left of the minimap.
-If Minimal Status Effects is installed, the widget moves to the top-left of the minimap.
+  If the Alternate UI Layout is used, this indicator is displayed above the main sailing widget.
+If Minimal Status Effects is installed, the speed indicator moves with the main widget.
   When going forward, only the speed value is displayed.
   When going backwards, "R" is displayed before the speed value.
   The speed counter only shows when controlling a boat.